mmaciejow/fontawesome-in-android/README.md

-How to use FontAwesome icon in android app.
-See more: https://myenv.net/ikony-fontawesome-w-androidzie/
+How to use FontAwesome icon in android app: https://myenv.net/ikony-fontawesome-w-androidzie/